 - If the weather is warm, take a float down the Merced River which winds through the Yosemite Valley.

-Stay here: The crown jewel of National Park lodges is Yosemite’s Ahwahnee, a masterpiece of art, architecture, and history.
+Stay here: The crown jewel of National Park lodges is Yosemite’s The Majestic Yosemite Hotel, a masterpiece of art, architecture, and history.
 Rooms begin at $400 per night, making this lodge a splurge for most.
 If you can’t afford the stay at least make the effort to enjoy a meal in the window-walled dining room or take a walking tour of the property.
-Yosemite Lodge is a less expensive and centrally-located alternative.
+Yosemite Valley Lodge is a less expensive and centrally-located alternative.

 Camp here: If you want to be in the heart of things, Upper Pines Campground is set right in the midst of the grandeur of Yosemite Valley.
-The Curry Village tent cabins are a nice compromise for families looking for a compromise between staying in a motel and tent camping.
+Half Dome Village tent cabins are a nice compromise for families looking for a compromise between staying in a motel and tent camping.

 Check out Trekaroo’s Full Guide to Yosemite National Park